jbiason/blog/content/research/decoding-fast.md

 Delta is an operator similar to Copy, but instead of using the value of the previous record in this field, the new value must be computed using the previous value and the current one.
-Again, if you have no previous value, then there is no operation to be done and the incoming value is the current one.
+Again, if there is no previous value, then there is no operation to be done and the incoming value is the current one.

 An example: